 Preventable drug-related poisoning deaths, or drug overdoses, decreased for the first time since tracking began in 1999.
 Preventable drug overdose deaths decreased nearly 4% in 2018, from 61,311 in 2017.
 In 2018, 58,908 people died from preventable drug overdoses – an increase of 428% since 1999.
 These deaths represent 87% of the total 67,367 drug overdose deaths in the United States, which also include suicide, homicide, and undetermined intents.

 Because Injury Facts focuses on preventable injury statistics, this page concentrates on preventable drug overdose trends.
 The interactive chart analyzes preventable drug overdose deaths by default.
 However, users can analyze either preventable or all injury intents.
 To analyze total drug deaths, select “All” in the intent field.
-When comparing drug overdose deaths to the other preventable causes of death data in Injury Facts, like motor vehicle crashes, falls or choking, preventable drug overdose death estimates are recommended.
+When comparing drug overdose deaths to the other preventable causes of death data in Injury Facts (like motor-vehicle crashes, falls, or choking), preventable drug overdose death estimates are recommended.

-The chart allows you to compare fatality trends by drug type, age and gender.
+The chart allows you to compare fatality trends by drug type, age, and gender.
 When comparing deaths by drug type, multiple drugs are often listed for one death.
 Because of this, the fatality counts by drug type are not mutually exclusive and should not be added together to calculate totals.

-Heroin accounted for the second highest number of deaths, claiming 14,762 lives in 2017, a 1% increase over the 14,606 deaths in 2016.
+Heroin accounted for the second highest number of deaths, claiming 14,432 lives in 2018, a 2% decrease from the 14,762 deaths in 2017.

-The chart also allows you to explore overdose death trends among a few other non-opioid drugs, including benzodiazepines, cocaine and cannabis.
+The chart also allows you to explore overdose death trends among a few other non-opioid drugs, including benzodiazepines, cocaine, and cannabis.

 - Data Table